sarah-antillia/TensorflowEfficientUNet-Image-Segmentation-Augmented-GastrointestinalPolyp/README.md

 <h2>TensorflowEfficientUNet-Image-Segmentation-Augmented-GastrointestinalPolyp (2024/03/20)</h2>

-This is the third experimental Image Segmentation project for GastrointestinalPolyp  based on the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
+This is the fourth experimental Image Segmentation project for GastrointestinalPolyp  based on the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
 <a href="https://drive.google.com/file/d/1f9Bwjt2rKstDRgv5zztfrBl-DLZNo--c/view?usp=sharing">
 GastrointestinalPolyp-ImageMask-Dataset.zip</a>